-The Club aim to promote the breed in the UK and Europe, to encourage people to show and work their CED/CID's.
+The Club aim to promote the breed in the UK, Europe and worldwide, to encourage people to show and work their CED/CID's.
 To give people information, guidance and help with their CED/CID or to educate about the breed.
 These dogs are a very primitive, high energy dog more suited to people with an outdoor lifestyle or those wishing to work their dogs and should not be considered as a pet.
 In the future we hope to gain recognition with the FCI to make it possible to show in countries governed by the FCI.
 We already have the Irish Kennel Club accepting registrations for us so you can show there.

 Membership is encouraged for everyone, even if you do not own a CED/CID.
 Members will receive a quarterly newsletter, have the committee of the club to approach for a wealth of advice and knowledge and have an active involvement with the Kennel Club including educational events and breed health symposiums.
 Please forward any information, pictures, stories or results to either our secretary or newsletter writer.
 (Contact details can be found on the committee members page as to who to contact).